Exploiting Block Coordinate Descent for Cost-Effective LLM Model Training: Dataset compress experiments

+To further validate the correctness and generality of the BCD method beyond language models, we conduct additional experiments on a series of ResNet models using both SGD and Adam optimizers.
+As shown in Table~\ref{Validity Results 2}, the final accuracy and loss values of BCD-trained models are comparable to, or even slightly better than, those obtained from full-parameter training.
+These results demonstrate that the BCD method maintains training stability and effectiveness across different network architectures and optimization algorithms.

-\subsection{Dataset compress Experiments}
+\section{Dataset compress experiments}

-This part will show the impact of reducing the training dataset size to the reduced training scale per epoch in BCD.
-According to the Scaling Law, to achieve optimal model performance, there should be a proportional relationship among computational resources, training dataset size, and model size.
-Based on the Scaling Law, when training each submodel, as the scale of the submodel decreases, the corresponding training dataset resources should also be reduced accordingly.
-This experiment is conducted to test this hypothesis.
+This section investigates the effect of reducing the training dataset size on the per-epoch training scale in BCD.
+According to the Scaling Law, optimal model performance requires a proportional relationship among computational resources, dataset size, and model size.
+Based on this principle, when training each submodel, the amount of training data should be scaled down in accordance with the submodel’s size.
+This experiment is designed to empirically test this hypothesis.

-\subsubsection{Reducing Training Dataset}
+\subsubsection{Reducing training dataset}

-According to the scaling law, there exists a certain multiplier relationship among model size, data volume, and computational load.
-Therefore, when the model size is reduced, the amount of training data required can be moderately decreased, to achieve a balance between computational efficiency and model performance.

-The process of training using the BCD method can be regarded as training a smaller model.
-Scaling law suggests that the amount of data needed to train this smaller model is not the same as that required for the full model.
-Furthermore, based on our needs, we can reduce the total amount of data when training submodels, thus reducing inference costs and improving computational speed.

-To utilize the entire dataset as much as possible, the BCD method can adopt a sampling approach for training.
-Sufficient subsets of data are sampled from the total training dataset, and the submodel is trained on these sampled subsets.
-When training a new submodel, a new subset of data is used.
-This approach ensures that the entire training dataset is fully utilized while minimizing the computational burden on model training caused by large datasets.